dimon2201/huffman-simple/README.md

 # huffman-simple
-Simple and plain Huffman coding
+Simple and easy Huffman coding

 # Summary
 This implementation of Huffman coding is used for educational purposes, no optimizations were introduced.<br>